nojusgat/parcel-delivery-system/README.md

 ## PUT /parcels/:id

 Updates a specified parcel.
-Only accessible for authenticated administrator.
+Only accessible for authenticated administrator and courier.
+Courier can only change the parameter "status".

 ### Resource URL